 The bill amends Louisiana's laws regarding the illegal carrying of firearms and reckless discharge of firearms at parades.
 Specifically, it establishes stricter penalties for individuals who illegally carry a firearm within one thousand feet of a permitted parade or demonstration, particularly if the firearm is used in the commission of a crime of violence.
-The new legal language stipulates that any imprisonment sentence exceeding three years must be served without the possibility of parole, probation, or suspension of the sentence.
-Additionally, sentences for violations of this law will be served consecutively with any sentences for crimes of violence.
+The new legal language stipulates that any imprisonment sentence for this offense must be served without the possibility of parole, probation, or suspension for the first three years of sentences exceeding three years.
+Additionally, sentences for this offense will be served consecutively with any sentences related to crimes of violence.

-Furthermore, the bill clarifies exceptions to the reckless discharge of a firearm at a parade, allowing for possession of a firearm within one thousand feet of a public gathering if it occurs entirely within a private residence or in accordance with a concealed handgun permit.
+Furthermore, the bill clarifies exceptions to the reckless discharge of a firearm at a parade, allowing for the possession of firearms within one thousand feet of a public gathering if it occurs entirely within a private residence or in accordance with a concealed handgun permit.
 The amendments aim to enhance public safety during parades and demonstrations by imposing stricter regulations and penalties on firearm-related offenses.

 SB132 Engrossed: 14:1(A), 14:2(C)(2)